cocos/cocos-docs/en/animation/use-animation-curve.md

         /* interpolate: true, */ // "interpolate" property is on by default };

-    // using lerp() of value type Vec3 const vec3Curve: IPropertyCurveData = {
+    // Using lerp() of value type Vec3 const vec3Curve: IPropertyCurveData = {
         keys: 0,
         values: [ new Vec3(0), new Vec3(2), new Vec3(4), new Vec3(6) ],
         interpolate: true,
     };

-    // no interpolation (because interpolation is explicitly disabled) const colorCuve: IPropertyCurveData = {
+    // No interpolation (because interpolation is explicitly disabled) const colorCuve: IPropertyCurveData = {
         keys: 0,
         values: [ color(255), color(128), color(61), color(0) ],
-        interpolate: false, // no interpolation
+        interpolate: false, // No interpolation
     };

-    // no interpolation (because SpriteFrame cannot be interpolated) const spriteCurve: IPropertyCurveData = {
+    // No interpolation (because SpriteFrame cannot be interpolated) const spriteCurve: IPropertyCurveData = {
         keys: 0,
         values: [